-If you think it might be time to give the exterior of your home a new coat of paint, don't put the job off.
-Whether you're going with professional exterior painters in Melbourne or handling the work yourself, acting soon rather than later has very real benefits in that you're likely to get a longer-lasting finish.
+If you think it might be time to give the exterior of your home a new coat of paint, don't put the exterior painting job off.
+Whether you're going with professional exterior house painters in Melbourne or handling the work yourself, acting soon rather than later has genuine benefits in that you're likely to get a longer-lasting finish.
 It's worthwhile doing your research on paint types and what works for you.
-Although 9 times out of 10 you're going to be getting a better result – and probably saving yourself money – by going with a professional painting company.
+Although nine times out of 10 you're going to be getting a better result – and probably saving yourself money – by going with qualified and efficient exterior house painters in Melbourne.

 Having worked with commercial businesses, industrial clients and homeowners all over Melbourne, we understand what you’re looking for in a terrific finish.